aidenjcheng/illuminatehackathon/README.md

    "npm i vite@latest" (make sure you're using a node terminal)
 2. RUN THE WEBSITE:
    "npm run dev"
+3. Click on the link and run the localhost website
 Creators: Kevin X + Aiden C, both in HS.

 Description: